khulnasoft/integrations-core/tls/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                          |
 | `<INSTANCE_CONFIG>`  | `{"server": "%%host%%", "port":"443"}` |

-**Note**: If you are using internal certificates that are not from a well-known, trusted CA, certain metrics may not report to Datadog.
+**Note**: If you are using internal certificates that are not from a well-known, trusted CA, certain metrics may not report to Khulnasoft.
 Use `tls_verify: false` in your integration template to report all metrics in this instance.

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->